romielisse/SecurityBones/README.md

 				}

 				// configure()
-				// This overrides the default configure method, configures users who can
+				// This overrides the default configure method that configures users who can
 				// access the application.
 By default, Spring Boot will provide a new
 				// random password assigned to the user "user" when it starts up, if you
 				// do not include this method.